tradingstrategy-ai/docs/source/glossary.rst

     Liquidity mining

         Liquidity mining is a process where :term:`AMM` liquidity providers for a token are subsidised from a token treasury.

-Effectively, you are paying people to create liquidity in an AMM pool or an order book.
+        Effectively, you are paying people to create liquidity in an :term:`AMM` :term:`trading pair` or an :term:`order book`.

         This is to bootstrap the liquidity from zero to meaningful level, so that users and traders can enter and exit positions without significant :term:`price impact`.
 The liquidity mining program assumes that after a certain liquidity level is artificially bootstrapped, it can maintain itself better as it has attracted active traders with larger capital pools who now have started to trade the token.

+        See also

+        - :term:`Token distribution`

+        - :term:`Airdrop`

+        - :term:`Yield farming`

+        - :term:`Trading pair`

     Mercenary capital